sachagavino/nmgc-2.0/docs/source/inputoutput.rst

 .. _chap-input-files:

-Main input and output files of NMGC
+The input and output files of NMGC
 ***************************************

 NMGC is written in fortran-90.